 - Annual catch limit and trip limits - limit on how much fishermen can harvest every season and per fishing trip.
 The annual limit is divided among areas and user groups.

-Landings from the commercial sector alone have been valued at an average of nearly $10 million over the past few years.
+Landings from the commercial sector alone have been valued at an average of nearly $10 million annually over the past few years.

-Raw mackerel is grayish and oily; when cooked, mackerel is off-white to beige in color.
+Raw mackerel is grayish and oily.
+When cooked, mackerel is off-white to beige in color.
 The meat is flaky and moist and has a rich, pronounced flavor.
 For a milder flavor, cut out the outer bands of dark, strong-tasting meat along the midline.
 Mackerel is rich in omega-3 fatty acids.

 King mackerel is low in fat and is a very good source of protein, riboflavin, niacin, vitamin B12, and selenium.
 King mackerel may contain amounts of methylmercury in excess of the FDA’s recommended limit for nursing moms, moms-to-be, and young children.
 For more information, see EPA and FDA advice on what you need to know about mercury in fish and shellfish.